Merci-chao/userChrome.js/README.md

 **Version 4.2**
 - New
 	- Add `previewPanelShifted`: Shifts the preview panel when there are multiple rows, reducing the effect of the panel blocking items in the rows underneath.
 Affects tabs only when `previewPanelNoteEditable` is `true`.
+Not available on Firefox 115.
 		- `0` - never
 		- `1` - for groups
 		- `2` - for tabs